Ballarat East - Warrenheip

 Ballarat East - Warrenheip features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households comprise 58.2% of all households, including 19.5% couples with children, 25.2% couples without children, and 12.5% single parent families.
-Non-family households account for the remaining 41.8%, with lone person households at 36.8% and group households comprising 5.0%.
-The median household size is 2.1 people, smaller than the Rest of Vic average of 2.4.
+Family households constitute 58.2% of all households, including 19.5% couples with children, 25.2% couples without children, and 12.5% single parent families.
+Non-family households comprise the remaining 41.8%, with lone person households at 36.8% and group households making up 5.0%.
+The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households